Last updated on June 15th, 2021 at 03:31 pm

 Fortunately, other effects usually intervene when these self-re-enforcing phenomena get too large, but that’s beyond the scope of this argument.
 For now, all we need observe is that managers who manage their budgets effectively tend to rise in the organization; those who don’t, don’t.

-The result is that managers seek to limit spending so as to avoid overspending their budget authority.
+The result is that managers limit spending to avoid overspending their budget authority.
 And that’s one reason why they push engineers to produce lower estimates for technical debt retirement projects.

 To break the connection between the managers’ reification error and the engineers’ confirmation bias, our intervention must cause the managers and the engineers to make calculations differently.
 We can accomplish this by requiring that they consider more than the mere cost of retiring the class of technical debt under consideration.
 They must estimate the consequences of not retiring that technical debt, and they must also estimate costs beyond the cost of retiring the debt.
 In what follows, I’ll use the shorthand TDBCR to mean the class of Technical Debt Being Considered for Retirement.

-Specifically, the estimates that are now typically generated for such projects cover only the cost of performing the work required to retire the TDBCR.
-It’s then left to Management to decide whether, when, and to what extent to commit resources to execute the project.
-The primary consideration is the effect on the decision-maker’s budget, and the consequences for achieving the goals for which the decision-maker is responsible.
+Specifically, estimates for technical debt retirement projects cover only the cost of performing the work required to retire the TDBCR.
+Management then decides whether, when, and to what extent to commit resources to execute the project.
+The primary considerations budgetary.

-Since the retirement project can potentially provide benefits beyond the manager’s own portfolio, failing to undertake the project can have negative consequences for which the manager ought to be held accountable.
+Since the debt retirement project can potentially provide benefits beyond the manager’s own portfolio, failing to undertake the project can have negative consequences.
+Mnagers who decline to undertake debt retirement projects are responsible for the consequences.
+But accountability for these decisions is rare.
 That’s the heart of the problem.
-So let’s look at some examples of considerations that must be taken into account.
+So let’s look at some examples of relevant considerations.

-- The effects of retiring TDBCR on the cost of executing any other development or maintenance efforts contemplated or already underway
+- The effects of retiring TDBCR on the cost of executing any other development or maintenance effortsy

 - The effects of retiring TDBCR on revenue and market share for all existing assets that directly produce revenue and which could be affected by retiring TDBCR

-- The revenue that would be generated (and timing thereof) by any new products or services that would be enabled by retiring TDBCR
+- The revenue that would become available (and timing thereof) from any new products or services that become possible because of retiring TDBCR

 - The effects of retiring TDBCR on the cost of executing other technical debt retirement efforts

 And these items might not be related to anything for which the decision-maker is responsible.
-That’s the core of the problem we now face: the feedback loop we now use to influence the decision-maker excludes considerations that are affected by the decision-maker’s decisions.
-Until we install feedback loops that cause the decision-maker to consider these consequences, or until we make decisions at levels that include these other consequences, the effects of the decision-maker’s decisions are uncontrolled, and might not lead to decisions optimal for the enterprise.
+But the feedback loop we now use to influence the decision-maker excludes considerations that are affected by the decision-maker’s decisions.
+Until we install feedback loops that cause the decision-maker to consider these indirect consequences, or until we make decisions at levels that include these other consequences, the effects of the decision-maker’s decisions are uncontrolled, and might not lead to decisions optimal for the enterprise.

 Available: here; Retrieved: June 2, 2018.